MaksimSinyu/TelegramUserBot/README.md

 ```
 # Contributing
 Contributions are welcome!
 If you would like to contribute to GrishaBot, please create a pull request with your changes.

-# License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt) file for details.